joeybeninghove/json-api-php-client/README.md

 # JsonApiClient

-This library aims to be a resource-based JSON API client for PHP that adheres to the offical [JSON API 1.0 spec](http://jsonapi.org).
+This library is an opinionated, resource-based JSON API client for PHP that strives to adhere to the offical [JSON API 1.0 spec](http://jsonapi.org).

 ## Requirements